On the upper critical dimension of the KPZ universality class: KPZ and related equations on a fully connected graph: Definitions and details

-This observable provides direct insight into memory effects~\cite{Takeuchi2012,Henkel2012,DeNardis2017} and is commonly associated with \emph{aging} phenomena.
-In this context, \emph{aging} refers to situations in which a system (i) undergoes a slow, non-exponential relaxation toward its stationary state(s), (ii) lacks time-translation invariance, and (iii) exhibits dynamical scaling~\cite{Henkel2012}.
+This observable provides direct insight into memory effects~\cite{Takeuchi2012,Henkel2012,Odor2014,DeNardis2017} and is commonly associated with \emph{aging} phenomena.
+In this context, \emph{aging}, also referred to as \emph{physical aging}~\cite{Odor2014}, refers to situations in which a system (i) undergoes a slow, non-exponential relaxation toward its stationary state(s), (ii) lacks time-translation invariance, and (iii) exhibits dynamical scaling~\cite{Henkel2012}.
 In particular, one expects this observable to scale as

 where the scaling function $f_C$ is expected to behave as $f_C(y)\sim y^{-\rho}$ as $y\rightarrow\infty$~\cite{Henkel2012,Rthlein2006}.
 The fact that $C_t(t,t_0) \to 0$ as $t/t_0 \to \infty$ means that, although fluctuations increase with time, their temporal correlations eventually vanish and the system ``forgets'' its previous conditions.
 This occurs for EW interfaces~\cite{Rthlein2006} and for flat KPZ interfaces~\cite{Takeuchi2012}.
 In contrast, circular KPZ interfaces exhibit a non-zero saturation value of the time correlation $ C_t $, indicating the presence of an \emph{infinite-time memory}, i.e., trajectories do not fully decorrelate, even asymptotically~\cite{Takeuchi2012}.